aspose-cells-cloud/aspose-cells-cloud-docs/en/developer-guide/conversion/convert-range-to-csv/_index.md

 linktitle: "Convert Range to CSV"
 type: docs
 url: /convert-range-to-csv/
-keywords: "Convert, Excel, CSV, Aspose.Cells, Cloud API"
+keywords: "Aspose Cells, Convert Range to CSV, Excel to CSV, Excel API, Cloud Spreadsheet, Convert, Excel, CSV, Aspose.Cells, Cloud API"
-description: "Convert a specific range from a local Excel file to CSV using the Aspose.Cells Cloud REST API.
-Supports XLSX and XLS formats."
+description: "Learn how to convert a specific range from a local Excel workbook (XLSX or XLS) to CSV using the Aspose.Cells Cloud REST API.
+Includes request syntax, parameters, error handling, and SDK examples."
 ---

 Export a specific range from a local Excel file to CSV using the Aspose.Cells Cloud API.